AlanBPA/virtual_iridium/README.md

 $ cat < /dev/pts/3
 ```

-And to send serial data through the other port we can use:
+And to send serial data through the other port you can use:
 ```
 $ echo -en "message123" > /dev/pts/3
 ```
 The -en option is to recognize \ as an escape character and to omit sending a newline character at the end.
-Because you need to write that same line for every message sent through the port, there is a little script to simplify the process:
+Because you need to write that same line for every message sent through the port, there is a little script included to simplify the process:
 ```
 $ cd /path/to/virtual_iridium/python
 $ ./send_at.sh
 ```
-This script will show something like this:
+This script will print something like this:
 ```
 Introduce Virtual Serial Port to send data:
 /dev/pts/3